A FIVE DAY CHRISTIAN EVENT AT BUTLINS

 Questions may be blunt and precise; give clear and concise answers.

 Across the resort: If an autistic person becomes overwhelmed and distressed in an area where you can help, having lots of people offer help can be even more overwhelming.
 So, make sure only one person supports quietly and with as little intrusion as possible.
 Some autistic people carry a card with instructions that they will place next to them.
+Eye contact is often painful and social pleasantries may not be top of their agenda.

 Families who have autistic children: Having an autistic child is not a tragedy.
 But lots of people see the struggles and assume it is.
 Some will assume an autistic child’s behaviour is just naughty.
 Some might see a smile and assume the behaviour is deliberate, but in a meltdown a smile is not what it seems.
 If you see a family struggling, gently offer help and reassurance, especially if there are other children with them and a child is running away due to overload.
 If you are able to hang around and make sure they are not crowded, please do, but don’t make a big thing of it.

-Praying with Autistic people: The best starting line is “What do you want prayer for”.
+Praying with autistic people: The best starting line is “What do you want prayer for”.
 Don’t assume.
 The majority of autistic people would find the offer of prayer for healing offensive, and for good reason.
 Some may want prayer for aspects of their autism that are a struggle at that time, but like any other people they will want prayer for all sorts of things to do with their faith, their family and their work.

 Do not use touch or give consistent eye contact.
 Pray precisely for what was asked for and nothing else, but feel free to ask if there was anything else.